Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 465 should in theory be a bit better than the GeForce GTX 1630 overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 465 should be just a bit faster than the GeForce GTX 1630 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison